Educators and MITT Partners

 Want to get started on your own?
 MITT Career Services provides access to the MyBlueprint online career resource that will help with career assessments and occupational information.

 MyBlueprint provides extensive career and labour market information for any profession.
 You can also complete the online assessments to point you in a new career direction.
-To use MyBlueprint, you must create a free account with your own email and password at: mitt.ca/find-the-right-career (Use the Activation Key: mitt)
+To use MyBlueprint, you must create a free account with your own email and password at: mitt.ca/career-and-employment-services (Use the Activation Key: mitt)

 We are always here to help!